 If the graphics driver reports all of the video memory is local, the DirectX AGP Texture Acceleration setting shows "Not Available".
 If some or all of the video memory reported is non-local, the AGP Texture Acceleration setting shows "Available."

-The latest Intel® graphics drivers (production versions 14.0 or greater) do not report non-local video memory.
+The latest Intel Graphics Drivers (production versions 14.X or greater) do not report non-local video memory.
 Instead, all of the video memory is reported as local video memory.
-Normally, the AGP Texture Acceleration setting shows "Not Available" on computers using the latest Intel graphics drivers because the driver is not reporting non-local video memory.
+Normally, the AGP Texture Acceleration setting shows "Not Available" on computers using the latest Intel Graphics Drivers because the driver is not reporting non-local video memory.

 Having the AGP Texture Acceleration setting as "Not Available" is a normal and expected behavior for the Intel graphics drivers (production versions 14.0 or greater).
 This setting does not need to be made available, enabled, or activated, and does not affect the performance of games or 3D applications.